pattyde/katepluspat/src/content/posts/honeymoon/004-suicidal-boat-and-lessons-in-dentistry/index.md

 Back at the hotel, we went to make a dinner reservation at fancy pants rooftop bar in the city to accomplish our Amazing Race challenge, but were knocked back.
 The receptionist looked Kate up and down and asked pointedly, "Do you have a dress?".
 After finding out they didn't have anything available for tonight, we ended up making a booking for tomorrow night instead.

 After a hard day of walking and eating, we decided we had earned a break and walked across the suicidal road our hotel was on to get a Thai massage, a gift courtesy of Karla and Eddie.
-Pat apparently had a giant knot in his back which the masseuse tried in vein to remove.
+Pat apparently had a giant knot in his back which the masseuse tried in vain to remove.
 Kate left refreshed, Pat left with a sore back.

 End of the day we went out for dinner: stray dogs, cute cats, and power lines everywhere.
 Not sure how the entire city didn't erupt in a fireball caused by dodgy wiring on high voltage lines.
 Walking past all of the street vendors, it was incredible the variety of food that you could purchase from a stall on the side of the road.
 It all looked and smelled amazing but the fear of food poisoning put us off in the end.
 We came close but decided it wasn't worth the risk.
 Maybe tomorrow?